1988 Latifabad riots

 The 1988 Latifabad riots were a series of pogroms in the Latifabad area of Hyderabad, Sindh, Pakistan, perpetrated by Sindhi nationalist militants targeting Muhajirs on 30 September 1988.
-It resulted in the death of more than 200 people and is considered one of the Muhajir–Sindhi issues in Pakistan.
+It resulted in the death of more than 200 people and is considered one of the Sindhi-Muhajir issues in Pakistan.

 The following day Sindhis were killed in ethnic rioting which killed at least 46 people.
+In the following days MQM retaliation led to the deaths of around 250 Sindhis, according to Zulfiqar Mirza.
 A curfew was enforced in both Karachi and Hyderabad.

 Muttahida Qaumi Movement (MQM), the mainstream Muhajir party, would broaden its scope as a party of the middle class following this incident, emphasizing the common physical suffering of the local Muhajir community in parallel to its socioeconomic decline.

 Background

-In 1988, the massacre, which was committed during the regime of Muhammad Zia-ul-Haq as a result of brewing ethnic and political tensions between Sindhi nationalists and Muhajir communities.
+In 1988, the massacre, which was committed during the regime of Muhammad Zia-ul-Haq as a result of brewing ethnic and political tensions between Sindhi and Muhajir communities.
 Zia-ul-Haq, then-President of Pakistan, had been killed in a plane crash the month before, leaving political and democratic possibilities open in Pakistan.
 Demographic considerations were a huge part of political discourse that led to ethnic rioting throughout the late 1980s.

 Massacre

-Unidentified gunmen opened fire on large crowds of innocent bystanders, including women and children, in Latifabad.
+Unidentified gunmen opened fire on large crowds, in Latifabad.
 The MQM accused Qadir Magsi and nationalists carrying out the attack.